bcgov/fasstrshiny/inst/md/setup.md

-> Here we cover how to setup `fasstrshiny` on your local computer as well
+> Here we cover how to setup `fasstrshiny` on your local computer and
-> as how to start using the code output from `fasstrshiny`
+> how to setup and start using the code outputs from `fasstrshiny`

 ## Using `fasstrshiny`